Pacific trade pact to start at end-2018 after six members ratify

 The five member countries still to ratify the deal are Brunei, Chile, Malaysia, Peru and Vietnam.

-Reporting by Charlotte Greenfield and Praveen Menon in WELLINGTON, Editing by William Maclean
+Reporting by Charlotte Greenfield and Praveen Menon in WELLINGTON,; Additional reporting by Colin Packham in Sydney; Editing by William Maclean & Shri Navaratnam